Traumatic Brain Injury

 Long-term treatment options depend on the injury’s effects and the patient’s recovery progress.
 Rehabilitation is common and may include physical therapy to regain motor skills, occupational therapy for daily tasks, and speech therapy in some cases.
 Psychological support helps patients manage emotional changes, like mood swings or anxiety, resulting from brain trauma.
 Some patients may need medications to manage pain, prevent seizures, or treat depression.

-In severe cases, people with brain injuries require long-term residential care.
+In severe cases, people with brain injuries require long-term residential care in a nursing home or assisted living care facility.
 Consistent monitoring and tailored therapies help patients adapt and maximize their recovery over time.

 Damages You May Recover in a Traumatic Brain Injury (TBI) Case